artsy/README/playbooks/incident-handling.md

 - Use your judgment to select a suitable _Priority_ level, based on the incident's severity.
   <!-- TODO: define how to apply priority levels more consistently -->
 - Take your best guess at the other information; it can always be edited later.

-Issues isolated to staging (i.e., issues that do not have have an observable impact on production) resulting in major workflow disruptions should also be treated as incidents.
-When communicating a staging incident, it should be made clear that there is no preceived impact on production to avoid creating confusion for the team members following the incident.

 2. **Create a Slack channel** dedicated to the incident's technical resolution